As a student of HPA is my high school student able to participate in dual enrollment at our local community college?

 Private (Nonpublic) Schools

-Subsection (24) of Section 1007.271, F.S., states, “each postsecondary institution eligible to participate in the dual enrollment program pursuant to s.
-1011.62(1)(i) must enter into a private school articulation agreement with each eligible private school in its geographic service area seeking to offer dual enrollment courses to its students, including, but not limited to, students with disabilities.”
+(b) Each public postsecondary institution eligible to participate in the dual enrollment program pursuant to s.
+1011.62(1)(i) must enter into a private school articulation agreement with each eligible private school in its geographic service area seeking to offer dual enrollment courses to its students, including, but not limited to, students with disabilities.
+By August 1 of each year, the eligible postsecondary institution shall complete and submit the private school articulation agreement to the Department of Education.
+The private school articulation agreement must include, at a minimum: